 As a Christian, I often wonder about the popularity of Ayn Rand with people claiming to be conservative.
-Her best-selling novel Atlas Shrugged, regarded by some conservatives as a bible on capitalism and often quoted by members of the Tea Party, is notorious for popularizing a philosophy that insists selfishness is a virtue.
+Her best-selling novel Atlas Shrugged, regarded by some conservatives as a bible on capitalism, is notorious for popularizing a philosophy that insists selfishness is a virtue.
 Rand is not Christian (in fact, she attacks Christianity in her novel) and unapologetically atheist, proof that many “conservative” Randians don’t bother to seriously examine or perhaps even bother to read the novel which runs over a thousand pages.

 This disturbing fact begs the question—why is Rand regarded as an authority on business and capitalism?
 Apart from one unfortunate incident in her childhood of the Bolsheviks appropriating her father’s business, she has little to no practical experience in the area of business.
 I was blessed to be friends with Julian Moody, a veteran who fought and risked his life in World War II to defeat just the sort of tyranny that Rand, from a safe distance, pompously railed against.
 This kind, humble, selfless man was also an executive coach and management consultant for over fifty years and worked with many companies both large and small throughout the United States.
 He also volunteered countless hours as a mentor and coach for individuals, nonprofits, and businesses in Santa Barbara where he lived since 1965.
 I was fortunate to spend many hours talking with Julian who patiently answered my many questions about his work.
 His experience in business was completely contrary to what Rand professes in her work and philosophy.
 Central to business and trade are relationships and the quality of those relationships, and the things Rand glorified, like ego and selfishness, are extremely toxic and destructive to those relationships, often undermining the enterprises and endeavors in the long run.
 Most people with real experience in business have learned this truth the hard way.
 Great minds with great ideas without a team and network of supportive people to help make those ideas a reality are dead in the water.
 And selfish people with big egos, even when surrounded by yes-men, tend to create unnecessary conflict and draining drama more often than anything useful.